 You can even delete the button block in your header and replace it with your social profile icons.

-SeedProd’s powerful WooCommerce integration makes it easy to cross-sell and promote your products and services from any landing page.
-The range of product grid blocks allows you to show the following:
+With SeedProd’s powerful WooCommerce integration, it’s easy to cross-sell and promote your products and services from any landing page.
+The range of product grid blocks allow you to show:

 - Recent products